protyayofficial/hypc-net/README.md

 ## Features

 - **Hybrid Model Architecture**: Integration of ConvNeXt with traditional ML models like XGboost, RandomForest etc.
-- **Few Shot Like Learning Abilities**: Metafeatures extractions helps in classifying classes with limited data.
+- **Few Shot Like Learning Abilities**: Metafeatures extraction helps in classifying classes with limitations.
-- **Extensive Assesment**: Detailed metrics comparision with other STOA models and contemporary models.
+- **Extensive Assesment**: Detailed metrics comparisions with other STOA models and contemporary models.

 ## Download the Dataset